gylangsatria/telegram-downloader-cli/README.md

 An automatic downloader for retrieving media from Telegram groups using a Telethon‑based user session.
 Designed to capture both historical and real‑time messages, supporting large file downloads, persistent sessions, and seamless integration with automated processing pipelines.

-> **Status:** Project is not fully functional yet.
-The downloader container builds successfully, but the runtime flow still requires adjustments before it can operate as intended.

 ---

 ## Features